codecluster-softwares/codecluster/rules/git-messages.md

 ## Commit Message Generation Process

-1. After completing any task, generate a commit message in `.commit.md` file at workspace root.
+1. After completing any task, generate commit msg in `.commit.md` at workspace root.
-2. Use `git status` command to identify changed files and their status.
+2. Use `git status` cmd to identify changed files and their status.
-3. Use `git diff` command to review specific changes in modified files.
+3. Use `git diff` cmd to review specific changes in modified files.
-4. Use `git diff --staged` command to review staged changes.
+4. Use `git diff --staged` cmd to review staged changes.
-5. Use `git log --oneline -10` command to understand recent commit context.
+5. Use `git log --oneline -10` cmd to understand recent commit context.
-6. Analyze the changes to determine the appropriate commit type and scope.
+6. Analyze changes to determine appropriate commit type and scope.
-7. Detect user's language from prompt context and generate additional commit message in user's language only when different from English.
+7. Detect user's lang from prompt context and generate additional commit msg in user's lang only when different from English.

 ## Commit Message Format